---name or -n, specify test name to run.
+-n, the test name to run.

---testId or -t, specify test id to run.
+-t, the test ID to run.

 Note: Read here how to configure your grid.

---report-file or -r specify where to print the report (by default to the output stream).
+-r, where to print the report (by default to the output stream).
 The file is in the format of JUnitXMLReporter.
 This is used to integrate Testim results with the CI display.
 Usually, you'll need to set the build config in the CI to look for that file so make sure the CLI param value and the build config are set to the same location.

 To override the classname in the report file, add this parameter :

---base-url Starting URL after browser opens
+--base-url, starting URL after browser opens

 --test-config "1280x1024_SXGA_chrome" --test-config "1366x768_WXGA_firefox"